Please join us for our next Virtual Information Night!

 A licensed Physical Therapist Assistant can work in a variety of settings under the direction of a Physical Therapist such as hospitals, rehabilitation centers, pediatric treatment units and outpatient clinics.
 Currently the job market is excellent.
 Please refer to the Bureau of Labor Statistics for more information: https://www.bls.gov/oes/2016/may/oes312021.htm#ind

 Yes!
-The Mendocino College counselors can help you determine the best path to entering the PTA Program and answer any question you may have related to prerequisite coursework, GE coursework and graduation requirements.
-It is highly recommended that all students meet with a Mendocino College counselor early in the preparation for applying to the PTA Program.
+The Mendocino College academic counselors can help you determine the best path to entering the PTA Program and answer any question you may have related to prerequisite coursework, GE coursework and graduation requirements.
+All students should meet with a Mendocino College counselor in the preparation for applying to the PTA Program.

 Contact us